Drizzr/MCG_segmentation/README.md

         -   *From LUDB*: 5% of the patient records.
     -   **Test Set**: A hold-out set used *only* for the final, unbiased performance evaluation.
         -   *From LUDB*: The remaining 40% of patient records.
-        -   **Note**: No data from QTDB is included in the test set, ensuring the model is evaluated on a source it has not been heavily trained on.
+        -   **Note**: No data from QTDB is included in the test set, ensuring compatability with performance metrics in literature.

 #### 3.3.2.
 Running Preprocessing